tebohonthako/tebohonthako/README.md

 - 🔭 I’m currently working on an Uber clone using React-native + Expo.
-- 🌱 I’m currently learning Bootstrap.
+- 🌱 I’m currently enrolled at SheCodes bootcamp, I'm a SheCodes Basics Alumni and currently working on SheCodes Plus.
 - 👯 I’m looking to collaborate on React.js projects.
 - 💬 Ask me about  HTML, CSS, JavaScript, React and Node.JS
 - 📫 How to reach me: